Priyanka Chopra Jonas, Katrina Kaif, Alia Bhatt to headline Farhan Akhtar's next directorial | Entertainment

 - India

-Actor-filmmaker Farhan Akhtar on Tuesday announced his next directorial venture "Jee Le Zaraa", which will star Priyanka Chopra Jonas, Katrina Kaif, and Alia Bhatt.
+Actor-filmmaker Farhan Akhtar on Tuesday announced his next directorial venture "Jee Le Zaraa", starring Priyanka Chopra Jonas, Katrina Kaif, and Alia Bhatt.

 Billed as a road trip drama, the film is produced by Farhan and Ritesh Sidhwani's Excel Entertainment, and Tiger Baby, headed by Zoya Akhtar and Reema Kagti.